aws-samples/aws-cdk-k8s-dotnet-todo/README.md

 * Go to “Resources” tab, select the s3 bucket
 * Select all the contents & delete the contents manually

-Above can be ran by below CLIs also
+cleanup can be done using the below CLI commands as well:

 * `$ cd aws-cdk-k8s-dotnet-todo\cdk8s`
 * `$ kubectl delete pods --all`